itssimmons/woki-challenge/README.md

 One of the most challenging aspects of this project was implementing the gap-finding algorithm.
 I opted for a backtracking approach to efficiently explore possible combinations of time slots and identify suitable gaps for scheduling.
 This method allowed me to handle complex scenarios and ensure that the algorithm could adapt to various constraints and requirements.

-Isn't it more than a recursive pattern than an exhaustive look for all possible paths, accepting and rejecting paths as soon as they are found to be invalid or valid, respectively?
+It's nothing more than a recursive pattern that gives an exhaustive look for all possible paths, accepting and rejecting paths as soon as they are found to be invalid or valid, respectively.

 ### Wokibrain

-Now, having all the pieces/gaps together, I implemented a simple arithmetic which is: `( (max size of the table(s) - desired capacity) - 10 )`, all non-positive values are shifted to 0, because it's irrelevant to score gaps that can't fit the desired capacity.
-This array of gaps is sorted in descending order.
+Now, having all the pieces together, I implemented a simple arithmetic which is: `( (max size of the table(s) - desired capacity) - 10 )`, all non-positive values are shifted to 0, because it's irrelevant to score gaps that can't fit the desired capacity (This array of gaps is sorted in descending order).

-In the case of reservations, the first scored gap is the one that is selected as the best candidate.
+> In the case of reservations, the first scored gap is the one that is selected as the best candidate.

 ### CI/CD

 I set up a CI/CD pipeline using GitHub Actions to automate the testing and deployment process.
-The deployments run every tag creation, following the semantic versioning convention.
+The deployments run every time a tag is created, following the semantic versioning convention.
 The project is built by a Docker image and published to a registry that Google Cloud Run can access, enabling seamless and efficient deployment of the application.
 If any test fails, the deployment process is halted to ensure that only stable and reliable code is deployed.

 ## Author

-This repository is property of [@itssimmons](https://github.com/itssimmons) and is intended to showcase the way I approached this take-home challenge.
+This repository is the property of [@itssimmons](https://github.com/itssimmons) and is intended to showcase the approach I took to this take-home challenge.

-<sup><em>last update sat 6 dec 2025 23:00</em><sup>
+<sup><em>last update sat 7 dec 2025 13:14</em><sup>